NemeCharles/First-Flutter-App/README.md

 A new Flutter project.

-## Getting Started
+This project is a beginner is a beginners flutter app.

-This project is a starting point for a Flutter application.
+It is a crypto prices app created Flutter.Current Prices are pulled from Coinapi.io.

-This is a beginners flutter app
+New and advanced features will bbe added into the app as I get better at Flutter programming.